Is Trucking Business Profitable? 6 Ways to Make More Money

 What factors hurt profitability?

-• Insurance.
+- Insurance.
 At the very minimum, you must carry primary auto liability (federal law) and general liability (state law) insurance.
 You will likely want to go above the basics and include coverage for physical damage, cargo, underinsured motorists, and rental reimbursement.

-• Truck mortgage payments.
+- Truck mortgage payments.
 If you have a loan on your truck, this is another fixed cost you must pay monthly.

 Variable costs happen while you’re on the road and can differ based on where and how far you’re driving.
 They also affect cash flow, so it’s good to estimate on the higher end.

-• Fuel.
+- Fuel.
 Gas prices change from state to state, city to city, and even from season to season.
 Even if you have a general idea of how much you’ll pay to haul cargo through Texas versus the Eastern Seaboard, count on fuel costs to fluctuate.

-• Lodging.
+- Lodging.
 Like fuel costs, lodging expenses change based on region and season.
 Even if you can sleep in your truck, you may want to find a place to shower and rest, especially for long hauls.

 1. Lower your cost-per-mile.

 The best way to do this is to know how much you’re spending, including both fixed and variable costs.
-For example, you can reduce fuel consumption by paying attention to your speed and driving habits.
-Ongoing maintenance can prevent costly on-the-road breakdowns, and careful planning can decrease out-of-route miles.
+Ways to lower your cost per mile include:

 2. Increase your rate-per-mile.

 Charging shippers a higher percentage on top of your expenses is one way to increase payments.
 Also, picking up headhaul market loads and bringing them to backhaul markets could boost that rate-per-mile.
 Reducing deadhead miles by hauling LTLs would also help.
-Using a trusted load board known for higher-value loads is another way to up your per-mile options.
+Using a trusted load board known for higher-value loads is another way to increase your per-mile options.

 3. Find high-paying truck loads.